alttch/atasker/doc/supervisor.rst

 Putting own threads
 ===================

-If you can not use :doc:`background tasks<tasks>` for some reason, You may create *threading.Thread* object manually and put it to task supervisor to
+If you can not use :doc:`background tasks<tasks>` for some reason, you may create *threading.Thread* object manually and put it to task supervisor to
 launch: